 Before we get to how to use NMap, we’re going to look at how to install it.
 Windows, Linux and MacOS users can download Nmap here.

-To install on Windows, use the Windows self-installer (referred to as nmap-<version>setup.exe) and the follow the onscreen instructions.
+Use the Windows self-installer (referred to as nmap-<version>setup.exe) and then follow the onscreen instructions.

 How to Run a Ping Scan

 One of the basics of network administration is taking the time to identify active hosts on your network.
 On Nmap, this is achieved through the use of a ping scan.
 A ping scan (also referred to as a discover IP’s in a subnet command) allows the user to identify whether IP addresses are online.
 It can also be used as a method of host discovery.
 ARP ping scans are one of the best ways to detect hosts within LAN networks.